mnp014/Java/Interview Problems/Common Question & Answers/Spring.md

     }
 }
 ```

-⮞ Spring scans @Component classes
+⮞ Spring scans `@Component` classes
-⮞ Creates the Engine bean
+⮞ Creates the `Engine` bean
-⮞ Injects it into the Car bean automatically
+⮞ Injects it into the `Car` bean automatically

+🗂️ Types of Dependency Injection:
 | Type           | Example / Notes                                                                 |
 |----------------|----------------------------------------------------------------------------------|
 | Constructor DI | ✅ Recommended for immutability and required dependencies                        |
 | Setter DI      | Useful for optional dependencies                                                 |
 | Field DI       | Quick and easy, but harder to test (not recommended for complex apps)           |

+🧠 Why DI is Awesome:
+  ✅ Promotes loose coupling
+  ✅ Improves testability (easy to inject mocks/stubs)
+  ✅ Makes code more flexible and maintainable
+  ✅ Centralizes object creation (managed by Spring container)

 ---
 #### Can you give few examples of Dependency Injection?